 Finally, the very best eLearning designers consider the actual structure and function of an adult brain when designing their eLearning courses.

 This theory of adult learning examines the manner in which the brain functions to maximize an adult’s ability to learn.
 Just as you would not try to force a baby to walk before they could support their head, the neuroscience theory of adult education take into consideration what a brain is ready for.
-This might mean tailoring the time, method of delivery, and configuration of the eLearning to enhance its benefits.
+This might mean tailoring the time, method of delivery, and configuration of the training to enhance its benefits.

 Understanding how adults learning differently and applying adult learning theory in different situations affects every part of your eLearning offerings.
 These factors can help you choose an appropriate mode of delivery as you tailor your information, activity, and assignments to your adult learners.